 Creating Change is a strategic organizing, policy shifting, and public relations consulting business, founded by Lindsay Speer, which works with grassroots groups, nonprofits, and Native Nations to empower people to protect, sustain, and improve the places and communities they love.
 It is a sole proprietorship based out of Syracuse, NY.

-Clients have included New Yorkers Against Fracking, American Indian Law Alliance, We Are Seneca Lake, the Cayuga Nation, and Onondaga Nation, among others.
-She is on the steering committee of Neighbors of the Onondaga Nation.
+Clients have included Alliance for a Green Economy, New Yorkers for Clean Power, New Yorkers Against Fracking, American Indian Law Alliance, We Are Seneca Lake, the Cayuga Nation, and Onondaga Nation, among others.

-Lindsay Speer is an accomplished outreach specialist and community organizer, recently earning a Master of Environmental Law and Policy from Vermont Law School in 2013.
+Lindsay Speer is an accomplished outreach specialist and community organizer.
 She formerly worked for M+R Strategic Services, a nationwide consulting firm, as well as the Onondaga Environmental Institute and Citizens Campaign for the Environment before that.
-She founded Creating Change to continue her work, focusing on communications, outreach, and strategic services, with a particular focus on community engagement, protection of water, indigenous rights, land use policy, and climate change adaptation and mitigation.
+After graduating from Vermont Law School with a Master’s degree in Environmental Law and Policy, she founded Creating Change to continue her work.
+Creating Change focuses on communications, outreach, and strategic services, with a particular focus on community engagement, protection of water, indigenous rights, land use policy, and climate change adaptation and mitigation.
 Most of her work occurs in the Central New York and Finger Lakes regions.

 Lindsay has worked with the public and government officials on a variety of projects at all levels, including local, state, tribal, Federal, and international.
 She is known for her patience and diplomacy.
 As a Cornell graduate and throughout her professional career, Lindsay has developed relationships with a variety of sustainability organizations in Onondaga and Tompkins County.